makai281/nmtpy/README.md

 multiple runs of the same experiment (same seed, same machine, same GPU) were not producing exactly the same training and validation losses after a few iterations.

-The first solution that was [discussed](https://github.com/Theano/Theano/issues/3029) in Theano issues was to replace a non-deterministic GPU operation with its deterministic equivalent.
-To achieve this, you should **patch** your local Theano installation using [this patch](patches/00-theano-advancedinctensor.patch) (or [this one](patches/00-theanov0.9-advancedinctensor.patch) for the recent master which approaches v0.9) unless upstream developers add a configuration option to `.theanorc`.
+The solution that was [discussed](https://github.com/Theano/Theano/issues/3029) in Theano issues was to replace a non-deterministic GPU operation with its deterministic equivalent.
+To achieve this, you should **patch** your local Theano v0.9.0 installation using [this patch](patches/00-theano-advancedinctensor.patch) unless upstream developers add a configuration option to `.theanorc`.

-But apparently this was not enough to obtain reproducible models.
-After debugging ~2 months, we discovered and [fixed](https://github.com/Theano/Theano/commit/8769382ff661aab15dda474a4c74456037f73cc6) a very insidious bug involving back-propagation in Theano.

-So if you care (and you absolutely should) about reproducibility, make sure your Theano copy has above changes applied.
-If your Theano copy is newer than *17 August 2016*, the second fix should be available in your copy.

 ## Configuring Theano